 These street changes are now complete.
 The changes are making it safer and easier to walk, catch the bus, ride a bike, or scooter.
-You can read more about the Newtown to city street changes, including the monitoring and evaluation report on these pages.
+You can read more about the Newtown to city street changes on these pages.
 For questions or comments, you can find the Council's contact details here

 He tāone e hāngai ana ki te anamata